sangwook-uxpin/sftptogo-docs-kr/docs/automation/using-webhook-notifications-to-trigger-processes.md

 In the dialog that opens, fill out the following:

 * Nickname (optional) - a descriptive name for your webhook.
 * Endpoint
   * URL - HTTPS URL of the endpoint that will receive all webhook notifications.
   * Type - select one of the supported endpoint types:
-    * Webhook - send a HTTP POST requests to the endpoint URL
+    * Webhook - send a HTTP POST requests to the endpoint URL.
-    * Slack - send a Slack message to the endpoint URL which should be a valid [Slack incoming webhook URL](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack)
+    * Slack - send a Slack message to the endpoint URL which should be a valid [Slack incoming webhook URL](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack).
 * Authorization Header (optional) - a custom `Authorization` header that will be included with all webhook notifications.
 * Topics - select the types of notifications you want to be informed about.
 You must include at least one topic.